Allegany, NY

 An undated postcard looking north towards the Erie Railroad station in Allegany, NY. eBay.com.

-Allegany is a village in Cattaraugus County just to the west of Olean and is near Saint Bonaventure University.
+Allegany is a village in Cattaraugus County just to the west of Olean and is the home of Saint Bonaventure University.
 An 1887 guidebook to the Erie Railroad described Allegany as

 A prosperous village with about 1,500 inhabitants.
 A Franciscan College and Convent are located in the vicinity, and St. Elizabeth’s Academy, under the charge of the Sisters of the Order of St. Francis.